-Admission or rejection of application.
-The NCLT shall thereafter admit the application within fourteen days from the date of receipt of the application if it is complete and no disciplinary proceeding is pending against the proposed resolution professional.
+Admission or rejection of application.- The NCLT shall thereafter admit the application within fourteen days from the date of receipt of the application if it is complete and no disciplinary proceeding is pending against the proposed resolution professional.
 The NCLT shall reject the application, if it is incomplete or any disciplinary proceeding is pending against the proposed resolution professional.
+The NCLT shall reject the application if it is pending against the proposed resolution professional.
 The NCLT shall, before rejecting an application give a notice to the applicant to rectify the defects in the application within seven days from the date of receipt of such notice from the NCLT.
 [Section 10(4)]

-Commencement of corporate insolvency resolution process.- The corporate insolvency resolution process shall commence from the date of admission of the application under sub-section (4) of section 10.
+Commencement of corporate insolvency resolution process. - The corporate insolvency resolution process shall commence from the date of admission of the application under sub-section (4) of section 10.